mxdev92/You/replit.md

-# JEETEK - Grocery Shopping Application
+# Yalla JEETEK - Grocery Shopping Application

 ## Overview

-JEETEK is a modern grocery shopping web application built with a full-stack architecture using React, Express, PostgreSQL, and Firebase Authentication.
+Yalla JEETEK (يلا جيتك) is a modern grocery shopping web application built with a full-stack architecture using React, Express, PostgreSQL, and Firebase Authentication.
 The application provides a clean, mobile-first interface for browsing grocery categories, viewing products, and managing a shopping cart with real-time updates and secure user authentication.

 ## System Architecture